bitst0rm-pub/Formatter/README.md

 ## Auto-detect Formatting

 Starting from version 1.4.0, Formatter introduces a configuration mechanism to auto-detect formatter for itself (Special thanks to @[midrare](https://github.com/midrare) for ideas, tests and suggestions).
+There are 2 methods to achieve this:

+ - Using embedded settings in your User `Formatter.sublime-settings`
+ - Placing dot files inside the working folder, similar to per-project basis.

 Formatter will start to search up the file tree inside the working folder until a following file is found: `.sublimeformatter.json` OR `.sublimeformatter`

 ```js
 {